Configuration Guide - AWS Linux VM

 The agent logs can be consulted based on the service journal:

-sudo journalctl -u aws_agent.service
+sudo journalctl -u aws_agent.service2.
+AWS Credentials Management

 The Spyderbat AWS Agent requires access to AWS services to collect data.
 The agent supports multiple methods for obtaining credentials, listed below in the order of precedence: